rajgoel/course-business-analytics-fundamentals/01-lecture/slides.md

 ---

-The term **analytics** can be understood as the process of repeatedly or thoroughly breaking something down into its parts to understand it better.
+### Definition: Business analytics

-Applied to **business**, it implies the detailed and systematic breakdown of business operations to gain insight.
+**Business analytics** is the systematic breakdown of complex business problems into easier subproblems to gain business insight.

 ---